 How do I Enroll in the 457 Plan?

 You enroll by meeting with a local representative, and completing four forms:

-- a Participation Agreement that specifies the amount that you want to defer to the Plan each pay period;
+- an Enrollment Participation Agreement Form that specifies the amount that you want to defer to the Plan each pay period;

-- a Beneficiary Form on which you designate the beneficiary(ies) who is to receive benefit payments upon your death;
+- a Beneficiary/Trust Designation Form on which you designate the beneficiary(ies) who is to receive benefit payments upon your death;

 The completed forms must be returned to Voya’s Portland Office.
 You can choose to complete these forms on your own or meet with a local representative who can assist you in the enrollment process.
 The completed forms will be processed by the Portland Office and sent to the City.